openages/if_releases/README.md

 # IF

-Local first desktop app for todo, schedule, note and pomodoro. https://if.openages.com
+Minimalist, local first gtd desktop app for todo, schedule, note and pomodoro. https://if.openages.com

 ## Features